hero-header

 When you file your asylum application, the police or the Questura (Immigration Office) will inform you that you come from a safe country of origin and that your asylum claim will follow a fast-track asylum procedure.

 This means that the Territorial Commission will give priority to your asylum claim.
-According to the law, the Territorial Commission should arrange an asylum interview within seven days from the date of receipt of your asylum claim, and they should take a decision within the following two days.
+According to the law, the Territorial Commission should arrange an asylum interview within seven days from the date of receipt of your asylum claim, and they should make a decision within the following two days.

 If you come from one of the safe countries of origin listed above, the Territorial Commission assume that you are generally safe in your country of origin.